microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/usersimulationeventinfo.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents simulation event of a user in a tenant in an attack simulation and training campaign.
+Represents a simulation event of a user in a tenant in an attack simulation and training campaign.

 ## Properties
 |Property|Type|Description|